Simele massacre: Cultural impact and legacy

-In the Assyrian community worldwide, 7 August has officially become known as Assyrian Martyrs Day, also known as the National Day of Mourning, in memory for the Simele massacre, declared so by the Assyrian Universal Alliance in 1970.
-In 2004, the Syrian government banned an Assyrian political organization from commemorating the event and threatened arrests if any were to break the ban.
+The massacre had a deep psychological impact on Assyrians in the new Iraqi state.
+Namely, the events of Simele are often cited as the catalyst for the modern Assyrian naming dispute, as the Chaldean Catholic and Syriac Orthodox churches are believed to have started distancing their adherents from Assyrian identity after the massacre.
+Both churches are believed to have supported the Iraqi army under duress.

 The massacres also had a deep impact on the newly established Kingdom of Iraq.
 Kanan Makiya argues that the killing of Assyrians transcended tribal, religious, ideological and ethnic barriers as Sunni Arabs, Shia Arabs, Sunni Kurds, Sunni Turkmen, Shia Turkmen, and Yazidis, as well as Monarchists, Islamists, nationalists, royalists, conservatives, Leftists, federalists, and tribalists, were all united in their anti-Assyrian and anti-Christian sentiments.
 According to him, the pogrom was "the first genuine expression of national independence in a former Arab province of the Ottoman Empire" and that the killing of Assyrian Christians was seen as a national duty.

 The British were standing firmly behind the leaders of their former colony during the crisis, despite the popular animosity towards them.
 Brigadier General E. H. Headlam of the British military mission in Baghdad was quoted saying "the government and people have good reasons to be thankful to Colonel Bakr Sidqi".